ChrisJan00/CowAttack/README.txt

 Compiling & Running
 ===================

+The software requires an installation of Qt 4.8.x, SDL 1.2.x and SDL_mixer 1.2.x for compilation.
+Standalone executables for Linux, Windows and Mac OsX are available.

-In a UNIX environment with qt4.x installed you can compile and run the game using the following commands:
+In a UNIX environment you can compile and run the game using the following commands:

   qmake .
   make
   ./cowAttack

 License & Authors
 =================